codepilotsf/ezpz-ui/src/routes/button/+page.md

 ### Color Schemes

-Color schemes defined in `theme.css` can be used to set the button color.
+Color schemes defined in `style.css` can be used to set the button color.
 Text will be white by default.

 ```svelte
 <Button scheme="info">